Is your home protected from all angles?

-This natural alternative comes in cedar and redwood for about $400 – $700 per shingle.
-Installation can reach up to $15,000, landing wood shingles at about mid-range of average roofing costs.
+This natural alternative comes in cedar redwood for $400 – $700 per shingle.
+Installation can reach up to $15,000, landing wood shingles at mid-range of average roofing costs.

 The price is worth every penny, since wood shingles can last anywhere from 30 to 50 years.
 Plus, many are willing to pay more for the beautiful aesthetics of a wood roof.

-The coating also makes fiberglass shingles fire resistant, lightweight and durable, all for a lower price than most shingle options.
-In fact, installation only reaches about $8,000 maximum.
+The coating also makes fiberglass shingles fire resistant, lightweight durable, all for a lower price than most shingle options.
+In fact, installation only reaches $8,000 maximum.

-Additionally, homeowners who invest in fiberglass shingles are getting better protection from UV rays and, usually, a longer warranty.
+Additionally, homeowners who invest in fiberglass shingles are getting better protection from UV rays , usually, a longer warranty.

 The final coat makes organic shingles heavier than fiberglass although not as long-lasting.